WeaverGames/UnityURPSkyFog/README.md

 Navigate to SkyFog > Scenes > FogSceneDemo

 ## How it Works
-It uses the full view depth of the Camera frustrtum and it linerarly interpolates the fog alpha after an object hits the specified percentage in the fogStartPercent setting in the SkyFog material.
+It uses the full view depth of the Camera frustum and it linerarly interpolates the fog alpha after an object hits the specified percentage in the fogStartPercent setting in the SkyFog material.

 Eg if your camera has a max view distance of 1000 and SkyFog has fogStartPercent set to 0.5, all objects 0 - 500 units away from the camera will have 0% fog applied to them.
 At 500+ units they will linearly fade to the sky colour.
 If you want the fade to happen further back you can increase the fogStartPercent to your needs in relation to your camera view distance.